 Some programs consider applicants with a bachelor's degree in English and confer a Master of Arts in English as part of the Ph.D. program.
 The curriculum usually focuses on knowledge and research in British and American literature and the study of language and composition.
 However, students may also gear their studies toward a particular specialization or topic for their dissertation and research.
 Some courses may be required, such as those in pedagogy and theory of composition or surveys of literature based on time period or geography.
 Topics addressed in an English doctorate program might include:

 - British Romanticism and Imperial Culture

 - Gender and early sexuality in early modern literature

 Employment Outlook and Salary Info

-In December 2009, the U.S. Bureau of Labor Statistics (BLS) predicted that postsecondary English teachers could expect to see employment growth of 15% between 2008 and 2018 (www.bls.gov).
-According to the BLS, in May 2010, the 69,880 individuals employed as postsecondary English teachers earned an annual average salary of $67,920.
+The U.S. Bureau of Labor Statistics (BLS) predicted that postsecondary teachers could expect to see employment growth of 13% between 2014 and 2024 (www.bls.gov).
+According to the BLS, in May 2015, individuals employed as postsecondary English language and literature teachers earned a median salary of $61,990.